-Friday, November 30, started off at Rockefeller Center to stand in the crowd outside NBC's "Today" program (Nancy Kerrigan was skating in the ice rink).
-Then we hopped on the subway and headed for lower Manhattan and "Ground Zero" (I hate that name, so henceforth I'll call it "WTC").
+Friday, November 30, started off at Rockefeller Center to stand in the crowd outside NBC's "Today" (Nancy Kerrigan was skating in the ice rink).
+Then we took the subway down to lower Manhattan and "Ground Zero" (I hate that name, so henceforth I'll call it "WTC").

 The first stop was Saint Paul's Chapel.
 Built in 1766, it's not only the oldest church building in Manhattan, it's the oldest public building in continuous use in the city.
 Located across the street from WTC, it was a relief station for the rescue workers after the attack, where they'd eat, drink, and catch a nap.
 The chapel is surrounded by a iron bar fence, on which people from everywhere had put banners, flags, quilts, poems, missing person fliers, hats, caps, t-shirts, you name it.

 It was a scene repeated all around the city.
 There were similar memorials at Grand Central, Penn Station, and any firehouse in the city.
 The mood around each was the same - somber, hushed.
 Conversations that were going on would stop as the people slowed down and passed by, then resumed once they were past.

 It was indescribable, anyway to me.
 But not to a guy doing a great job talking about it on his cell phone.
 I figured he could be in radio, so I hung around until he was finished.
 When he hung up, I told him it sounded like he worked for a radio station.
 He did - he was Kirby Wilbur from KVI in Seattle.
 Turns out he and his wife were there on a weekend trip as well.
 Here are the two of us in front of the fence.